Semi-automatically optimized calibration of internal combustion engines: Mathematical Problem Description

 \subsubsection{Discrete emission constraint}

-To each rectangle $\OP_{ft}$ we further associate a weight $\omega_{ft}$.
+To discretize the emission constraint \eqref{eq:em-constraint}, we replace an engine map $M\in\Omega$ by its discrete counterpart $M_k\in\Omega_k$ and obtain instead of the curve integral along the curve $\dcCont$ a weigthed sum.
+In fact, to each rectangle $\OP_{ft}$ we associate a weight $\omega_{ft}$.
 This weight is set to zero if the intersection of $\OP_{ft}$ with the image of the curve $\dcCont$ is empty.
 Otherwise $\omega_{ft}$ is a positive value that reflects the resistance time, i.e., the duration of the curve $\dcCont$ staying in the rectangle $\OP_{ft}$.
 The function

 serves as a discrete analogue of the continuous driving cycle $\dcCont$.
-Note that the map $\dcDisc$ only records which parts of the operating field are met by $\dcCont$, but it ignores the order in which this happens.
+Note that the map $\dcDisc$ only records which parts of the operation field are met by $\dcCont$ for which duration, but it ignores the order in which this happens.

-The \textit{discrete emission constraint} is now given as
+The \emph{discrete emission constraint} is now given as

-The practical driving cycles, for instance the New European Driving Cycle (\nedc) or Real World Driving Cycle (\rand), are given by operational profiles which map a time to a gear-velocity combination; cf.\ Figure \ref{fig:rnd-profile}.
+The practical driving cycles, for instance the New European Driving Cycle (\nedc) or Real World Driving Cycle (\rand), are given by operational profiles which map a time to a gear-velocity combination; cf.\ Figure~\ref{fig:rnd-profile} and Section~\ref{sec:continuous-opt}.
 The weights $\omega_{ft}$ can be derived from these profiles.
-The revolution frequency at a certain time can be calculated directly from the current gear-velocity combination.
+The revolution frequency at a certain time can be calculated directly from the current gear/velocity combination.

 For the requested engine torque not only the speed but also the acceleration has to be taken into account, along with the car's mass, roll drag and air flow resistance.
+For a schematic of a discretized driving cycle, cf.\ Figure~\ref{fig:frog}.